 Many PhDs also successfully start freelance careers.
-Freelancing includes working as consultants, coaches, data scientists, or software developers.
+Freelancing includes working as consultants, coaches, data scientists, or software developers etc. without being employed full-time by a company or organization.
 In freelancing, the amount of personal freedom is high.
 You have no boss and no one else depends on you.

 In the summer of 2019, she gave a workshop about post-PhD career tracks at the Organization for Human Brain Mapping annual meeting in Rome.
 The room was packed with people willing to sit on the floor or stand outside the room just to listen to the lectures.

-The company aims at helping researchers in self-discovery and in finding new avenues in industry as well working on their professional development.
-It offers intensive career workshops and creating new recruitment solutions adapted to hiring highly qualified professionals who value non-material aspects of their jobs.
+The company aims at helping researchers in self-discovery and in finding new avenues in the industry as well as working on their professional development.
+It offers intensive career workshops and creates new recruitment solutions adapted to hiring highly qualified professionals who value non-material aspects of their jobs.

 At the same time, the amount of personal freedom is high.
 You can define your projects, develop these projects from scratch, and decide whom you work with.
 While the startup develops and matures, your level of stability gradually increases too.